10 Tips For How to Increase Energy Levels Naturally

 1. Get Enough Sleep

 The phrase “I’ll sleep when I’m dead” is touted by many people who pride themselves on their productivity.
-However, by putting sleep on the back burner, you wreak havoc on your energy levels, forcing your body to rely on caffeine.
+However, by putting quality sleep on the back burner, you wreak havoc on your energy levels, forcing your body to rely on caffeine.

 Roughly one out of four people experience poor sleep1.
 If you’re one of them, you may be living in a constant state of sleep deprivation.
-To start getting enough sleep, practice these healthy habits:
+To start getting adequate sleep, practice these healthy habits:

 - Respect your circadian rhythm – Your body has an internal clock that determines your energy levels over a 24-hour cycle.
 It’s better to work with this circadian rhythm than against it.
 To do so, get in the routine of going to sleep around the same time every night and waking up at the same time in the morning.